 So next you will want to see what kind of site your competition has.

 Rank In The World

-Now let's look at Webconfs.com and see how old the site is…OVER 17 YEARS old.
-So Jimmy Townsend was a smart cookie back in the 1990's and established himself as a player with his site.
-He DESERVES that ranking for how long he has had it. (not to say we would try to pick him off!)
+Now let's look at Webconfs.com and see how old the site is…ALMOST 17 YEARS old.
+So they were a smart cookie back in the 1990's and established themselves as a player with their site.
+They DESERVE that ranking for how long they have had it. (not to say we would try to pick them off!)

 Google uses an algorithm (a computer program) to rank websites and one of the key things that they think is important are the number of sites that link to a website.

 With that in mind, we have to find out how many incoming links your competitors website has.
 For this I like to use a tool from Moz, https://moz.com/researchtools/ose/.

 This is a low authority domain (the number is out of 100) and there aren't that many incoming links for a site this old…. you could for sure beat them!